“The toolset at our fingertips

-Every catalogue entry is divided into four sections, each with its own editing/input screen.
+Every catalog entry is divided into four sections, each with its own editing/input screen.

 Description contains information about an object’s characteristics and attribution such as title, creation date(s), medium(s) & support, measurements, signature, inscriptions, marks & labels, condition, current location, and credit line.

-Provenance traces the entire ownership history of a work from the time it left the Artist’s studio to the present day and displays it chronologically.
+Provenance traces the entire history of a work from the time it left the artist’s studio to the present day and displays it all chronologically.

 Exhibition histories: Each work record is linked to every exhibition.
 [The visual display shows every work in an exhibition in the order it appeared on the checklist or catalog, along with its lender’s name if known. [add: solo, group, traveling.]

 Published references Each work is connected to every text where it was ever referenced (including websites).
 The interface guides you through the process of entering a book as opposed to a journal, a newspaper as opposed to a chapter in a book or a catalog, etc.